 - Contact Data: Contact details including your name, office details, role and work email, as well as the contact details of your emergency contact, should you provide them.

-- Technical Data: When interacting with our App, data is automatically collected and shared with the InsideOut25 technology platforms.?
-More information about these practices is included ?
-This data includes: device IDs, call state, network access, storage information and battery information, cookies, IP addresses, referrer headers, data identifying your phone and version, and web beacons and tags
+- Technical Data: When interacting with our App, data is automatically collected and shared with the InsideOut25 technology platforms.
+More information about these practices is included below.
+This data includes: device IDs, call state, network access, storage information and battery information, cookies, IP addresses, referrer headers, data identifying your phone and version, and web beacons and tags.

 Why Do We Collect your Personal Details?